mrrogercampbell/intro-to-react-lesson-plan/README.md

 ```

 ### Passing State and Rendering State - I Do

-Prompts:
+**Prompts**:
 - Create a `function` component called `Hello`
 	- It should expect to take in 2 `props`: `name` and `class` and render them in the following sentence:
 	- Hello <name-goes-here>, welcome to <class-goes-here>!
 - Refactor your previously created the `App` `Class` component so that it:
 	- Renders the `Hello` component as a child
 	- Passes the `Hello` component the all the data stored within its `state`; ie: `name` and `class`

 **Solution provided inside the lesson**

 ### How do you conceptualize props and state - **Turn and Discuss**
 Have student turn to their neighbor and discuss the following amongst themselves for 10 mins:
 - How they conceptualize props and state
 - What is the difference between prompts and state
 - Talk about an instance within an application where they might need to pass `state` to another component
 - When might they need to only use `props` within a component

 Once 10 mins have elapsed, call on one group for each prompt, and have them explain what they discussed.